warmist/scripts/docs/warn-stranded.rst

 =============

 .. dfhack-tool::
-    :summary: Reports citizens that are stranded and can't reach any other unit
+    :summary: Reports citizens that are stranded and can't reach any other unit.
     :tags: fort units

 If any (live) units are stranded, the game will pause and you'll get a warning dialog telling you